maar34/collect.maar.world/collections/_documentation/int-players.md

 Reactivate auditory consciousness, allowing people to explore new dimensions of music and sound that they may not have even known existed.
 With the help of meta-musical instruments, users can play music, soundscapes, and spoken voice that are truly unique, combining analog and digital technologies to push the boundaries of what's possible.

-One of the most exciting aspects of our approach is the development of ENT music players.
+One of the most exciting aspects of our approach is the development of Interplanetary players.
 By connecting people around the world through the power of music and technology, we believe that we can create a new era of music that is more engaging, exciting, and inclusive than ever before.
 Imagine a world where people from all over the globe can connect and collaborate on new musical projects, breaking down barriers and building new communities through the power of sound.

 ![]({{ site.baseurl }}/img/docs/maar-world-max-msp-software.png)